frankhereford/mcp-demo-dev-sync/README.md

 ### Create and verify schema

-The `initdb` scripts create extensions and the `gizmos` table automatically on first run.
+The `initdb` scripts create extensions and all tables automatically on first run.
 To inspect:

 ```bash
 docker compose run --rm psql -c "\d+ public.gizmos"